streamdataio/streamdataio-finsemble-demo/README.md

 					}
 				}
 			}
-		},
+		}, //Insert comma
 		// COPY THE CONTENT HERE
     }
-    ...
 }
 ```

 5. Run finsemble using: `npm run dev`

-6. Click on `App` button on the top left of the screen

-7. Click on `currencies`

-8. Click on a currency pair to see it's market data details in real time
+6. Click on a currency pair to see it's market data details in real time

 Enjoy!